Why Water Before Bed Isn’t Enough: Hydration and the Value of ORS

 Think About Drink Temperature

 Both warm and cold oral rehydration solutions are equally effective when it comes to managing hydration.
 When it comes to hydration, sometimes a warm drink just feels better than a cold drink.
 Warm beverages can help to induce relaxation, making it easier to unwind and hit the sack.
-Try drinking hot water or warm water with one of our hot DripDrop ORS flavors — like honey lemon ginger or spiced apple cider — before bed.
+Try drinking hot water or warm water with our hot DripDrop ORS flavor — spiced apple cider — before bed.
 This can also be a comforting way to hydrate when you’re sick.

 On the other hand, a cold, refreshing beverage can help you wake up and invigorate your senses thus increasing alertness.
 Try mixing DripDrop ORS into a glass of cold water first thing in the morning.
 You can also drink a cold electrolyte-rich drink when you’re working outside in high temperatures on a job site or when you’re exercising.